karatelabs/karate/README.md

 Karate is designed so that you can choose between the [Apache](https://hc.apache.org/index.html) or [Jersey](https://jersey.java.net) HTTP client implementations.

-Prefer `karate-apache` unless you run into class-loading conflicts, for example - if an older version of the Apache libraries are being used within your project.

 So you need two `<dependencies>`:

 ```xml